 [UPDATE: For the subsequent government response to this consultation, please view this post.]

-- The "Permitted Development Rights" section within the above written statement includes the following information:
+- The webpage (link) for the above consultation document includes the following information:

 - "This consultation seeks views on proposals to increase planning fees and to improve the performance of local planning authorities.
 We want you to tell us what you think about the proposals to:

 >>> increase planning fees by 35% for major applications and 25% for all other applications

 >>> additional fees for bespoke or ‘fast track’ services